-Our other directors receive no compensation for their service as directors but are reimbursed for reasonable expenses incurred in connection with attending board and committee meetings.
+Our directors are reimbursed for reasonable expenses incurred in connection with attending Board and Committee meetings.

 Except as described in the Section 17.2 "Transactions with Key Management Persons" of this Universal Registration Document with respect to Mr. Gilly, there are no arrangements or understandings between us and any of our directors providing for benefits upon termination of their service as our directors.